thavaahariharangit/digital_marketting/Module_2/2_Introduction to the marketing funnel/2_What is a touchpoint.md

 For example, instead of classifying `social media` as a touch point, classify customer's response to a flash sale announcement on Twitter as a touch point.
 When they `click the link`, they are interested in knowing what they can purchase at a discounted price.

 Touch points have context and reflect customer needs.
-In the example, the context was cutiosity, and the need was saving money.
+In the example, the context was curiosity, and the need was saving money.

 ### Touchpoints are customer-centric